top of page

 Don’t be surprised if you have trouble setting boundaries in one or more areas of your life.
 It’s a growing problem and a hot topic of discussion in many different circles.
 Uncertainty, negativity, and a world that sometimes offers too many choices all contribute to the problem.

-Figuring out the best way to set boundaries doesn’t have to be that difficult.
-But it’s not like you can just do it and forget about it.
-They’ll change over time due to circumstances, age, and development.
 I like to think of boundaries as being like a fence around a play yard.
 It helps keep everyone safe and it's very clear where it begins and ends.
-Here's what we'll cover today:
+But honestly, it's taken me years to figure that out completely and I'm still working on it!
+Here's what we'll talk about today.

-• We’re going to learn 3 of the best power phrases available to parents.
-Plus a link to instantly get 18 more phrases that work and a trick to make almost any phrase you use more powerful.
+We’re going to learn 3 of the best power phrases available to parents and providers.

 “I messages” are a part of a set of communication skills called non-violent communication.
 Marshall Rosenberg wrote the book and founded the movement.
 I wish everyone in the entire world could get a hold of this information because it really makes a difference in how we communicate and whether or not we end up getting what we want, compromising, behaving violently, or giving in.